 Why is it that we, the Dutch, often assume that the way we do things is the best way?
-And that any other way, is the lesser way?
-Take the ultra-Dutch phenomenon roepnaam.
+And that any other way is ultimately worse?
+For example, take the ultra-Dutch phenomenon roepnaam.

-Most people who use their roepnaam instead of their official name(s) are so used to this tradition that it is just the way it is.
-Not a discussion worthy topic.
+Most people who use their roepnaam instead of their official name(s) are so used to this tradition that it’s just the way it is.

 Then why this article?
-Good question.
-The answer is quite simple.
-As soon as you cross the borders of the Netherlands this system can raise some (more like many) eyebrows.
+The answer is quite simple: as soon as you cross the borders and move beyond the Netherlands, this system can raise some (or many) eyebrows.

 Culture shock in Australia

 My name is, and always has been, Janneke.
-It’s typically Dutch, hard to pronounce for non-Dutch speakers and thus, not the easiest name when you go live in an English speaking country.
+It’s typically Dutch, hard to pronounce for non-Dutch speakers, and not the easiest name to have when you live in an English-speaking country.